Originally published in North Plains Today, Volume 2, No. 5, May 1970

 Mrs. Marghab is so enthusiastic about the gallery that she is having a special carpet woven and has personally searched out special paints for the walls.
 A New York craftsman came to Brookings to personally supervise the staining of the display cabinets.
-Considerable engineering research was necessary before arriving at the types and placement of lights in the gallery, since linen reacts to long exposure to most types of lighting.
+Considerable engineering research was necessary before arriving at the types and placement of lights in the gallery since linen reacts to long exposure to most types of lighting.

 The Marghab Gallery will not be ready for the grand opening on May 31, but will probably open in the fall.

 The Center will differ from an "art museum" in that very few paintings will be on permanent display with the exception of the Harvey Dunn and Marghab collections.
-Most of the gallery space will be the backdrop for a variety of art which will come to the center as traveling exhibits.
+Most of the gallery space will be the backdrop for a variety of art that will come to the center as traveling exhibits.
 A visit to the Center several times a year will result for the viewer in new experiences in art.
 The Center will "live and breathe" in the sense that its displays will be changed periodically and will not be placed and forgotten.

 The director of the center, William Landwehr, an accomplished artist, has already contracted traveling exhibits for the remainder of this year and into 1971.
 He says that the most worthwhile traveling exhibits are booked up for several years in advance.
-He is presently arranging for exhibits for the 1972 and 1973 exhibition seasons.
+He is presently arranging exhibits for the 1972 and 1973 exhibition seasons.
 Landwehr is seeking to bring in a variety of art to South Dakotans and not limit his exhibition selections to any one form or style of art.

 The Harvey Dunn display for the opening will include paintings borrowed from the Smithsonian Institution in Washington, D.C., and from private collectors.
 This exhibit will run through July 12.

-Lithograph, etchings and sculptures by British artist Henry Moore will be on display July 19 through August 16.
+Lithograph, etchings and sculptures by British artist Henry Moore will be on display from July 19 through August 16.
 The Civic Fine Arts Association of Sioux Falls aided the Art Center in organizing the exhibits of works by this artist, who Landwehr describes as "an important contemporary sculptor."

-Plastic sculptures and paintings on plastic will be exhibited August 28 through September 18.
+Plastic sculptures and paintings on plastic will be exhibited from August 28 through September 18.
 The “Plastic Five” includes works by five artists scattered throughout the country who work primarily with plastic.

-"The Great Poster Trip,” which features about 100 original posters depicting the rock scene in California, will be shown September 20 through October 11.
+"The Great Poster Trip,” which features about 100 original posters depicting the rock scene in California, will be shown from September 20 through October 11.

-West Coast artists will be featured in "Art in a Box," September 20 through October 20.
+West Coast artists will be featured in "Art in a Box," from September 20 through October 20.
 The display is a series of small three-dimensional box-like constructions.

 Running October 19 through November 8 is a unique exhibit, the "Third International Miniature Print Exhibition."
 It features 180 original prints two inches square or smaller.